Nick7900/Read_SQL_Data_with_Python/README.md

 # Read SQL Data with Python
-This repository was created with the goal of reading SQL data in Google Colab using Python.
+This is a short tutorial about got to read SQL data in Google Colab using Python.